in4lio/yupp/doc/python.md

 [**yupp**](https://github.com/in4lio/yupp/) is a lexical macro processor designed primarily to compensate for the lack of metaprogramming facilities in the C language.
+**yupp** allows us to program transformation of the source code, before compiling, in the functional style.

 First of all, you need to install [yupp package](https://pypi.python.org/pypi/yupp/):